fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/lab-2/lab-2.md

 #### Visualization 1: Number of cases and deaths over space

-Similarly, to create a visualization with the number of cases and eaths over space, we need to perform three steps: (1) aggregate the measures of interest by ZIP code, (2) merge the aggregated data with sociodemographics data, and (3) merge the aggregated data with the dataframe specifying the ZIP code regions.
+Similarly, to create a visualization with the number of cases and deaths over space, we need to perform three steps: (1) aggregate the measures of interest by ZIP code, (2) merge the aggregated data with sociodemographics data, and (3) merge the aggregated data with the dataframe specifying the ZIP code regions.
 We first need to aggregate the measures by ZIP code:

 ```python
 df_agg_by_zip = df_covid[['cases', 'deaths', 'zipcode']]